andresito12/flappy_bird/DEVELOPMENT.md

 3) Problems committing progress since I made a new project and am trying to commit to the same repository.

 Solutions:
-1) I converted the mp3 files to wav files but I'm still having issues at the moment.
+1) I converted the mp3 files to wav files and moving them into different folders in case of scope problems but I'm still having issues at the moment.
 2) I tried using ofImage and ofTexture but I do not have either working yet.
+I also tried moving them into different folders in case of scope problems.